Updated 12 June 2015

 20.3 The first consideration in reporting inappropriate conduct is for the veterinary surgeon or veterinary nurse to consider resolving the matter internally and discuss the concern with the senior veterinary surgeon of the practice.
-RCVS guidance on the veterinary team and business, states the following:
+RCVS guidance on veterinary teams and leaders states the following:

-‘Veterinary surgeons and veterinary nurses who have concerns about the competence of a colleague are encouraged to discuss the matter with the senior veterinary surgeon of the practice.
-If the matter cannot be resolved with such an approach, any concerns should be brought to the attention of the RCVS Professional Conduct Department’
+‘Veterinary surgeons and veterinary nurses who have concerns about the professional conduct (including health and performance) of a colleague are encouraged to discuss the matter with the appropriate senior person, for example, the appointed senior veterinary surgeon of the practice.
+If the matter cannot be resolved with such an approach, any concerns should be brought to the attention of the RCVS Professional Conduct Department.'

 20.4 A veterinary surgeon or veterinary nurse may consider that the matter of inappropriate conduct is particularly serious or may involve senior members of the organisation.
 The matter may also have been reported internally but remains unresolved.
 In these circumstances, veterinary surgeons and veterinary nurses should consider bringing the issue to the attention of the RCVS Professional Conduct Department.